 Based on federal funding guidelines, we do not charge for transportation.
 We do ask for donations to help cover program costs.
 The suggested contribution is $3-$10.00, depending on the distance driven.

-HPC’s drivers are trained in safe driving practices and recognizing conditions of concern in the seniors they see.
-The drivers get to know clients one-on-one.
+HPC’s drivers are trained in safe driving practices, recognizing conditions of concern in the seniors they see, first aid and CPR.
 Client’s families grow to trust HPC to transport their loved ones safely and on time.
 We pride ourselves on safety, promptness and attention to the well-being of our passengers.
-Participant surveys consistently praise the kindness and courtesy of our staff.
-Additionally, all drivers take a driver training course every three years and maintain first aid and CPR certification.

 Wellness and Learning